-- Application of detailed security protocols before guests or employees access an attraction (e.g. bag searches). - Regular reviews of attraction infrastructure to reduce the opportunity for physical threats to guests, staff or animals. - Extensive use of CCTV. - Regularly tested major incident management plans. - Co-operation with local and national security forces. - Availability of appropriate insurance cover.

-Description Gross risk trend How risks are managed Commercial and d strategic risk Innovation, brand development and customer satisfaction Customer satisfaction is one of Merlin's Key Performance Indicators.
-Our growth potential could be impacted if guests: • consider our offerings are either outdated, no longer relevant or enjoyable; or • provide negative social media comments that adversely influence the likelihood of a customer to visit an attraction.
-Stable Regular and detailed customer feedback collected at every location.
-Data analysed against challenging satisfaction targets and actions taken accordingly.
-Ongoing investment in our attractions continually refreshes the experiences for customers.
-Engagement with the public and social media for concerns in order to take any requisite action.
-People availability and expertise Staff engagement is one of Merlin's Key Performance Indicators.
-Merlin is a people business.
-The increasing cost of attracting and retaining appropriately experienced and well-motivated customer service orientated staff could impact guest satisfaction and the successful delivery of planned future expansion.
-Increasing Plans to drive greater productivity through resource efficiencies and more motivated, better rewarded employees.
-Personal development plans in place at all levels of the business to encourage long term employment stability.
-Succession planning processes embedded across the Group and proactively managed.
-Annual employee survey to monitor employee engagement and to identify opportunities to develop HR policies and processes.
-Competition and Intellectual Property (IP) Competition: • for leisure time; • from new or existing providers of location based entertainment; and • for IP around which compelling propositions are created.
+- Plans to drive greater productivity through resource efficiencies and more motivated, better rewarded employees - Personal development plans in place at all levels of the business to encourage long term employment stability. - Succession planning processes embedded across the Group and proactively managed. - Annual employee survey to monitor employee engagement and to identify opportunities to develop HR policies and processes.

+• Diversification to reduce reliance on individual

+Competitor research and monitoring.

+• Dedicated in-house creative team to deliver

+new and innovative compelling propositions

+• Ongoing investment in sites to ensure continued

+attractions or locations

+and intellectual property.

+appeal to visitors.

+Competition and Intellectual Property (IP)

+Competition:

+- for leisure time; - from new or existing providers of location based entertainment; and - for IP around which compelling propositions are created.

 This could restrict the ability of the Group to grow in line with the strategic objectives.

-Increasing Diversification to reduce reliance on individual attractions or locations.
-Ongoing investment in sites to ensure continued appeal to visitors.
-Competitor research and monitoring.
-Dedicated in-house creative team to deliver new and innovative compelling propositions and intellectual property.
-Foreign exchange rates impacting international tourism Changes in exchange rates can have a positive or adverse impact on inbound tourism.
+Foreign exchange rates impacting international tourism

+Changes in exchange rates can have a positive or

+adverse impact on inbound tourism.
 If exchange rates work against a country in which the Group generates a high proportion of its revenue this can adversely impact visitation.

-Stable Increased hedging as a result of further global diversification of the Group's operations.
-Ability to proportionally upweight marketing activity towards either domestic or international audiences depending on tourism trends.
-Animal welfare Incidents or staff behaviours leading to animals in our care being harmed as a result of: • a failure to follow prescribed welfare protocols; or • inadequate maintenance and management of buildings, infrastructure and vegetation.
+- Increased hedging as a result of further global diversification of the Group's operations. - Ability to proportionally upweight marketing activity towards either domestic or international audiences depending on tourism trends.

+Animal welfare

+Incidents or staff behaviours leading to animals in our care being harmed as a result of:

+- a failure to follow prescribed welfare protocols; or - inadequate maintenance and management of buildings, infrastructure and vegetation.

 Furthermore, this could result in reputational damage.
 A negative reaction from the general public would undermine the performance of the business and limit the potential for growth.

-Stable External zoo licence audits ensure appropriate animal care.
-An internal ethics committee and the Merlin Animal Welfare and Development team monitor the treatment of animals in our care.
-A comprehensive range of policies, standards, procedures and guidelines specifically addressing animal acquisition, welfare and display.
-Training programmes for all staff that interact with animals.
-Planned preventative maintenance programmes to ensure buildings, infrastructure and vegetation remain suitable for displaying the animals in our care.
-Availability and delivery of new sites and attractions The ability of the Group to grow in line with the strategic objectives could be inhibited by the lack of: • economically viable sites to locate Midway attractions and LEGOLAND parks; and • timely approval of planning consent required for building new rides and attractions.
-Stable Experienced site search and business development teams, working several years in advance to maintain a strong pipeline of expansion opportunities.
-Sites regularly update their development masterplans and teams work closely on fostering links with local communities and planning authorities.
-The introduction of a dedicated New Openings team in 2015 expands the Group's resources to support its roll out strategy.
+- External zoo licence audits ensure appropriate animal care. - An internal ethics committee and the Merlin Animal Welfare and Development team monitor the treatment of animals in our care. - A comprehensive range of policies, standards, procedures and guidelines specifically addressing animal acquisition, welfare and display. - Training programmes for all staff that interact with animals. - Planned preventative maintenance programmes to ensure buildings, infrastructure and vegetation remain suitable for displaying the animals in our care.

+Availability and delivery of new sites and attractions

+The ability of the Group to grow in line with the strategic objectives could be inhibited by the lack of:

+- economically viable sites to locate Midway attractions and LEGOLAND parks; and - · timely approval of planning consent required for building new rides and attractions.

+- Experienced site search and business development teams, working several years in advance to maintain a strong pipeline of expansion opportunities. - Sites regularly update their development masterplans and teams work closely on fostering links with local communities and planning authorities. - The introduction of a dedicated New Openings team in 2015 expands the Group's resources to support its roll out strategy.

+RISKS and uncertainties

+Description

-Gross Description risk trend How risks are managed
+Gross risk trend

+How risks are managed